 You’ll need to use fruit roll sheets for dehydrating the diced tomatoes and chili peppers.

-Empty the contents of the strainer onto the fruit roll sheet inserts.
+Scoop out the contents of the strainer onto the fruit roll sheet inserts.
+Use a spatula to get a thin even layer.

 The Nesco 13.5-inch round dehydrator tray has close to 119 square inches or .8 square feet of surface area for drying.